mendix/docs/content/en/docs/developerportal/control-center/portfolio-management/prioritization-models.md

 ## 2 WSJF {#wsjf}

-Weighted Shortest Job First (WSJF) score is calculated as the cost of delay (CoD) divided by the job size of a project, and the CoD is the sum of the project's business value, time criticality, and risk reduction.
-If a project can deliver the most CoD with the smallest job size, it has the highest WSJF score, and provides the best economic return.
+Weighted Shortest Job First (WSJF) score is calculated as the cost of delay (CoD) divided by the job size of a project.
+The CoD is the sum of the project's business value, time criticality, and risk reduction.
+If a project can deliver the most CoD with the smallest job size, it has the highest WSJF score, and provides the best change of return.

 ### 2.1 Calculating CoD